deis/deis/docs/roadmap/planning.rst

 Open Roadmap
 ------------
 The :ref:`roadmap` is a community document.
-While Maintainers propose the Roadmap, it gets discussed and refined in Sprint Meetings.
+While Maintainers propose the Roadmap, it gets discussed and refined in Release Planning Meetings.

 Contributing to the Roadmap
 ---------------------------